fedllanes/traffic/README.md

 ![Mismatches](readme_images/mismatches.png)

 Mismatches tend to be very low quality pictures that would be extremely hard to recognize even for a human, with some exceptions that don't appear as difficult.
-Some pictures appear to be particularly dark, meaning that increasing its brighteness could increase the accuracy
+Also, some of the pictures appear to be particularly dark, meaning that increasing its brighteness could increase the accuracy.

 # Conclusions